mskcc/RNAseqDB/README.md

  5. export PATH=/ifs/e63data/schultzlab/bin/RSeQC-2.6.1/opt/common/CentOS_6/python/python-2.7.8/bin:$PATH
  6. export PATH=/ifs/e63data/schultzlab/wangq/bin/GeneTorrent-download-3.8.7-207/bin:$PATH

-In the HAL cluster [hal.cbio.mskcc.org](), the program was installed under this directory:
+In the HAL cluster [hal.cbio.mskcc.org](), a copy of the pipeline was under this directory: /cbio/ski/schultz/home/wangq/scripts

-/cbio/ski/schultz/home/wangq/scripts
+For user outside MSKCC, the source code of the pipeline is freely accessible through GitHub (at https://github.com/mskcc/RNAseqDB/).

 Quick start
 ----------
-Suppose you want to analyze a set of RNA-seq samples under a directory ~/data/RNA-seq/.
+To demonstrate how to run the pipeline, suppose we have a set of RNA-seq samples under a directory ~/data/RNA-seq/ and we want to quantify expression levels of genes in them.

 If samples are in SRA format, you should put them directly in ~/data/RNA-seq/.
-For FASTQ or BAM files, you should save each sample in one sub-directory under ~/data/RNA-seq/.
+For FASTQ or BAM files, you should save each sample in a sub-directory under ~/data/RNA-seq/.
 The script will automatically find and analyze all the samples under the given directory ~/data/RNA-seq/.
-For samples downloaded from GTEx or TCGA, user should also put meta data file, SraRunTable.txt for GTEx and manifest.xml for TCGA, under ~/data/RNA-seq/.
+For samples downloaded from GTEx or TCGA, user should also put meta data file, SraRunTable.txt for GTEx and manifest.xml and summary.tsv for TCGA, under ~/data/RNA-seq/.

 To run the pipeline, firstly initialize the environment variables using the following command: